Trade Forex Trading

 • Exercise Discipline

-When you are placing your forex orders put your stop loss orders in order to avoid huge losses.
+When you are placing your orders put your stop loss orders in order to avoid huge losses.
 Stop loss orders can also be used to lock in profit.

 Consider the chance to get profit against chance to get loss as 3:1 - this risk: reward ratio should be favorable more on the profit side.